ParvNarang/VEHICLE-NUMBER-PLATE_PROJECT/README.md

 ![Screenshot 2021-01-12 at 1 03 52 AM](https://user-images.githubusercontent.com/56078295/104637134-630b4e80-56ca-11eb-920d-b262a078bdbf.png)

-1)CAMERA.
+1) CAMERA.

-2)ALL NUMBER-PLATES TODAY.
+2) ALL NUMBER-PLATES TODAY.

-3)ALL NUMBER-PLATES WITH TIMESTAMP.
+3) ALL NUMBER-PLATES WITH TIMESTAMP.

-4)AUTOMATIC.
+4) AUTOMATIC.

-5)EXIT.
+5) EXIT.

   - “Camera” option is used for manual checking of number plates.